Don Black (baseball): Cleveland Indians

 The 1948 Cleveland Indians season began with Black maintaining a spot in the starting rotation.
 He had spent the off-season selling tickets for the Indians in Hot Springs, Arkansas.
 After signing a new contract, Black earned his first victory of 1948 on May 23 in a doubleheader against the New York Yankees, winning 5–1 in the second game.
 Early on in the season, due to the Indians' pitching depth, Black, along with Al Gettel and Bob Muncrief, lost their starting jobs and were moved to the bullpen, though there were plans to still use Black occasionally as a starter.
 He missed some playing time in June as the result of a bone chip in his left big toe, suffered during batting practice.
 He pitched for the Indians for most of the rest of the season, making ten starts in 18 total appearances, finishing the season with two wins and losses, a 5.37 ERA, and 52 innings pitched.

 About a month before the end of the season, Black pitched his final professional baseball game.
 During the height of the 1948 pennant race, on September 13 in Cleveland, Black suffered a cerebral hemorrhage while batting in the second inning during a home game against the St. Louis Browns.
 He had fouled off a pitch into the upper deck of the stadium, and then collapsed holding onto his neck.
 He was able to walk to the dugout, but had lost consciousness by the time an ambulance arrived.
+An image of Black holding his head has often been falsely attributed to Ray Chapman, who was killed from being hit in the head by a pitch in 1920.
 Black was taken to St. Vincent Charity Hospital and was conscious for a time, but lapsed into a coma.
 His doctor noted that he was likely to make a full recovery, though he was "through with baseball for this year and possibly for good."
 After a few days in critical condition, he had begun to recover and his condition was reported to have improved greatly.